pombredanne/perfetto/docs/traceconv.md

-# traceconv
+# Converting between trace formats

-traceconv is the de-facto tool used to convert Perfetto traces into formats used by other tools.
+Perfetto traces can be converted into other trace formats using the `traceconv` tool.

-The formats supported today are as follows:
+The formats supported today are:
- * proto text format: the stanard text based representation of protos
+ * proto text format: the standard text based representation of protos
  * Chrome JSON format: the format used by chrome://tracing
- * systrace format: the format used by the Android systrace and tools from this ecosystem
+ * systrace format: the ftrace text format used by Android systrace
- * profile format (heap profiler only): the format used by heap dumps - this is only valid if there are heap profiles in the trace
+ * profile format (heap profiler only): pprof-like format.
+This is only valid for traces with [heap profiler](src/profiling/memory/README.md) dumps.

-traceconv is also used in the UI to convert Perfetto traces to the Chrome JSON format and directly open these traces in chrome://tracing.
+traceconv is also used in the UI to convert Perfetto traces to the Chrome JSON format and directly open these traces in [chrome://tracing](the legacy systrace UI (Catapult's chrome://tracing)).

 Usage
 ---------